Marah

 Artist-in-residence

-Marah Haj Hussein is a dancer, actress, and maker from occupied Palestine, currently based in Antwerp.
+Marah Haj Hussein is a Palestinian dancer, actress, and maker, currently based in Antwerp.
 In her work, she explores power structures embedded in language, often merging theater and dance into physical, political, and poetic encounters on stage.
-During Welcome To Our Guesthouse she collaborates with choreographer and artivist Nur Garabli, known for her work with contemporary Palestinian dabke.
+During Welcome To Our Guesthouse she collaborates with choreographer Nur Garabli.

 Concept and performance Marah Haj Hussein & Nur Garabli